|

 Donald Lipschutz created this award in memory of his cousin Rose Snyder who passed away in 1966 at age 73.
 During her professional life, Rose was a bookkeeper to various companies in the entertainment and retail trades.
 On the job she always took time to develop young people in the areas of accounting and bookkeeping.

-Roy & Marian Culey Trust
+Scholarships associated with Roy & Marian Culey Trust

 Schuyler Ha and Richard Hoff